archintel-developer/sso-idp/README.md

 ```
 and publish the **Provider:** _SSOAuth\SSOAuthServiceProvider_

-routes and config are added located in config folder with filename **ssoauth.php**
+routes and config are added
+config file is located in config folder with filename **ssoauth.php**

 also add in the .env file